 Mayweather was booed at times for not mixing it up more, but he didn't need to.
 He was content to move and land jabs and right hand leads, while Guerrero grew increasingly frustrated trying to chase him.

-The fight at the MGM Grand arena settled into a familiar pattern from the third round on as Mayweather made adjustments and started landing some crisp right leads to Guerrero's head.
+The fight settled into a familiar pattern from the third round on as Mayweather made adjustments and started landing some crisp right leads to Guerrero's head.
 Guerrero was eager to trade punches, but often couldn't find Mayweather, who had already moved out of range.

 Before the fight there had been some concern about Mayweather having ring rust after going a year without a fight.
 But he didn't miss a beat, using his defensive skills to baffle Guerrero and keep him off balance.

 By the fifth round Mayweather's confidence was growing and he began landing some heavy right hands to Guerrero's head.
 Guerrero kept plodding after him, but paid the price as Mayweather shot counter right hands through his defenses

 Mayweather was faster and stronger than Guerrero, who was fighting for only the third time at 147 pounds.
 Mayweather said he hurt his right hand while going after the knockout in the eighth round, but still managed to control the fight round after round.